kasir-barati/sql/.github/docs/select/pagination.md

 LIMIT 10;
 ```

+> [!CAUTION]
+>
+> Here we've assumed that id is auto increment (an integer).
+If you're like me, use UUID everywhere as your ID, then this probably is not your cup of tea.

 - A definite sort order is mandatory.
 - The second part of the `WHERE` clause is a [tuple comparison](../glossary.md#tupleComparison).